A Comparative Review of the BlueSky Statistics GUI for R

 The various GUIs available for R handle graphics in several ways.
 Some, such as RKWard, focus on R’s built-in graphics.
 Others, such as jamovi, use their own functions and integrate them into analysis steps.
 GUIs also differ greatly in how they control the style (a.k.a. theme) of the graphs they generate.
 Ideally, you could set the style once, and then all graphs would follow it.
 That’s how jamovi works, but then jamovi is limited to its custom graph functions, as nice as they may be.

 Bluesky does most of its plots using the popular ggplot2 package, so that’s the code it will create if you want to learn it.
 BlueSky’s dialogs for creating graphs are extremely easy to use.
 By comparison, learning ggplot2 code can be confusing at first.
-Many graphical themes are included and apply to most following plots once set (some graphs are not done by ggplot2, so ignore the theme setting).
+Many graphical themes are included and apply to most following plots once set (some graphs are not done by ggplot2, so they ignore the theme setting).
 Here is the selection of plots BlueSky can create.

-1. Bar Chart
+1. Bar Chart (counts)

 2. Bar Chart (means, confidence intervals)